 The sun is the main source of all UV rays on earth.
 However, man-made sources of UVA rays can include lights made to mimic sunlight for therapy or tanning purposes.
 UVA rays can be deflected off the skin by using sunscreen with an SPF of 30 or greater.

 The earth’s ozone layer prevents some UVB rays from reaching the earth’s surface.
-However, it does not stop all UVB rays, which can penetrate the skin deeper than UVA rays.
+However, it does not stop all UVB rays.
 Luckily UVB rays cannot pass through glass, so you are protected from UVB rays when in the car or at home.
 Sunscreen of SPF 30 or greater also will deflect UVB rays.

 UVC rays come from the sun, but the earth’s ozone layer prevents all UVC rays from reaching the earth’s surface.
 Man-made sources of radiation, however, such as lights, welding torches, or lasers also can emit UVC rays.
 UVC rays cannot penetrate the skin as deeply as UVA or UVB, but UVC rays can be particularly harmful to the eyes.
 Never look directly at a UVC light source.